 In coastal regions, residents must pay a hurricane deductible when a named storm causes roof damages.
 Insurers only trigger this coverage when the National Hurricane Center officially names a tropical storm.
 Deductibles are usually one to five percent of your home insurance policy and can run as high as 10 percent.

-How to File a Homeowners Insurance Claim for Roof Damage
+How to File a Homeowners Insurance Claim for Roof Leaks or Damage

 If you have roof damage, there are several steps you can follow to file a claim with your insurance company.
 In addition to the steps below, here's more on how insurance agents determine roof damage claims.